rethinkpriorities/methodology-statistics-design/README.md

 **Data and code**

+- Coding practice and tools

+# Formatting: tables, figures, and numerical content

 - Visualizations: suggested/preferred formats and templates
      - Integrate/move content from [ea-data 'presentation and method discussion'](https://github.com/rethinkpriorities/ea-data/blob/master/Rmd/presentation_method_discussion.Rmd and some Gdocs and Slack threads

+- Methods of 'describing data'

 **Survey designs and methods**